Sainigurnoor511/Sainigurnoor511/README.md

 <hr>

-- 👀 I’m interested in Cyber Security , Web Designing and Graphics.
+- 👀 I’m interested in Software Development , Web Designing and Graphics.

 - 📝 I’m pursuing B.tech in Computer Science and Engineering